MicrosoftDocs/entra-docs/docs/fundamentals/how-to-get-support.md

    If you don't see a subscription in the dropdown, go to **Directory + subscription settings**, and select the subscription from the dropdown list.

-1. Depending on the *Issue type* that you selected, you will be prompted to provide more details about the intial request.
+1. Depending on the *Issue type* that you selected, you will be prompted to provide more details about the initial request.

    - For *Billing* and *Subscription management* issues, the **Summary** and **Problem type** fields appear.
    - For *Service and subscription limits*, the **Quota type** field appears.